 A practitioner can deliver a program only if they hold the credentials the creator requires.
 Certification status, training completion, license verification, and scope-of-practice constraints are structural properties of the practitioner record, checked at every enrollment.
 Compliance is software, not trust.

 Data aggregates upward.
 Practitioners see their own client rosters.
-Creators see the entire network — response rates by practitioner, phase completion by cohort, assessment deltas by program version, drop-off points, safety flags.
+Creators see the entire network — response rates by practitioner, phase completion by cohort, assessment deltas by program version, drop-off points, and moments worth a check-in.
 A methodology becomes measurable instead of anecdotal.

 The client experiences the program's brand — its name, its voice, its identity — with the practitioner as their named guide.
 The practitioner's individual brand sits alongside the program, not over it or under it.
 Auxilison itself is intentionally invisible to the client.